vincentyfront/vincentyfront.github.io/_pages/projects.md

     Data Analyst <br />
     <em>September 2024 – October 2024</em> <br />
     <ul class="exp_ul">
-        <li>Presented on analysis done to measure the effectiveness of in-person vs. telehealth care for children receiving outpatient mental health services</li>
+        <li>Developed metric to summarize counts of clients’ needs to be addressed through treatment and split by service type</li>
         <li>Used t-tests and linear regression models to validate results</li>
-        <li>Designed and presented a <a href="https://vincentyfront.github.io/files/2024_CANS_Poster.pdf">poster of our findings</a> with the rest of the Five Acres Research Team to over 100 people attending the conference</li>
+        <li>Presented <a href="https://vincentyfront.github.io/files/2024_CANS_Poster.pdf">poster of our findings</a> with the Five Acres Research Team to over 100 people at the 2024 TCOM Conference</li>
     </ul>
     </span>
 </p>